What is WordPress?

-Premium themes cost money, and while that may seem like a needless cost, I suggest that you spend some time looking into the advantages of a premium theme, especially if you use WordPress to power a business website.
+While a premium theme may seem like a needless cost, I suggest you spend some time looking into the advantages of a premium theme, especially if you use WordPress to power a business website.

 That’s WordPress in a nutshell – the framework and the other components (plugins and themes), but what else can it do?
 How else are you going to benefit from using it to power your website, especially if you use it for business?

-You use a browser to use and manage WordPress, so you can log-in to your site from anywhere in the world.
+You use a browser to manage WordPress, so you can log in to your site from anywhere in the world.
 You can also create more accounts for members of your team, and give them different privileges depending on the part you want them to play in the running of the site – administrator, editor, author, contributor or subscriber.

 WordPress grows with you.
 If you want, you can create thousands of pages without ever having to pay a web designer to do it for you.